pamons12/CSCI-362-Blog-pamons12.github.io/README.md

 19.3) Why is it impossible to infer the emergent properties of a complex system from the properties of the system components?

 <br/><span style="margin-left:2em">It is impossible to infer a complex system's emergent properties just based on the system components.
 System components only relate to an individual element of the system.
 Emergent properties are the properties of the system as a whole.
 A collection of system components will give you a good idea about the system, but it does not show how these individual components relate to each other.
 It is almost like receiving a bunch of car parts in the mail without any instructions.
 Someone might know it is a car, but they will not know how these parts relate to each other without any mechanical experience.

+  ### HW16: Chapter 20

+20.10) You work for a software company that has developed a system that provides information about consumers and that is used within a SoS by a number of other retail businesses.
+They pay you for the services used.
+Discuss the ethics of changing the system interfaces without notice to coerce users into paying higher charges.
+Consider this question from the point of view of the company's employees, customers, and shareholders.